Sami482005/Patient-Medical-Records/ReadMe.md

 ###### If they are a patient:
 They can book an appointment or they can simply look at the prescription, lab radiology and surgery reports.
 ###### If they are a doctor:
-They can see their schedule, they can adjust it (saying I am free for this hour or I am not free this hour)
+They can see their schedule, they can adjust it (saying I am free for this hour or I am not free this hour) and they can add surgeries, lab tests, radiologies...

 ### Control